devmaxde/toai/README.md

 Root directory to scan (default: .)

 --output <FILE>
-Write output to a file instead of stdout
+Write output to a file instead of clipboard

+--stdout
+Print output to stdout instead of clipboard (useful for piping)

 --ignore <PATTERN>
 Ignore entries matching a pattern.
-Supports globs like _.png, \*\*/dist, cmake-build-_
+Supports globs like \*.png, \*\*/dist, cmake-build-\*
 Can be provided multiple times

 --no-ignore-default